Serving Persecuted Christians Worldwide - Central African Republic - Open Doors UK & Ireland

 How many Christians are there in the Central African Republic?

-How are Christians persecuted in the Central African Republic?
+How are Christians persecuted in CAR?

-Meet 'Dama'
+Meet Zakia

-What’s life like for Christians in the Central African Republic?
+What’s life like for Christians in CAR?

 Open Doors works through local partners to support believers in the Central African Republic with persecution survival training, economic empowerment projects and trauma care.